Monday, March 23, 2009

 Following the slipstream of articles and comments in the leading Danish business newspaper several email professionals have given their take on email management articles.
 I’ll look into their statements and suggested solutions to manage the “emailstrom”.

-1. Educate the entire organization to abide a set of management decided guidelines regarding email behavior.
+- Educate the entire organization to abide a set of management decided guidelines regarding email behavior.

 When has the people ever done exactly as their rulers want them to?
 Centralized rules tend to foresee a number of possible situations – and everyone has to comply.
 The idea actually works if the number of rules is kept to a minimum and nothing ever changes.
 And at the same time every employee has to be educated in order to understand how the rules work?
-I am no prophet, but what is the cost of constant education and what are the chances of an organization never changing?
+I am no prophet, but what is the cost of constant education and what are the chances of an organization never changing? - Presume that every email user will read and understand the guidelines from more or less self-appointed email management experts who rampage the Internet.

 For obvious reasons this is a very bad idea.
-Who is responsible for keeping the mail server tidy and structured?
+Who is responsible for keeping the mail server tidy and structured? - Stop using CC or even BCC, share email folders or assigning just one email address per department.

 Sometimes privacy is a must, why reject a fantastic feature?
 Having just one email address solves the sharing problem inside a department – but what about the rest of the company?